By Dr Joe

 You can tweak your fasting schedule for weight maintenance

 Even if you have hit your goal, you shouldn’t rest on your laurels just yet.
 How about considering maintenance intermittent fasting protocol to keep your goals sustained?

-Let’s say you were doing alternate day fasting where you may have fasted for 3 or 4 days in a week and you have now hit your target weight loss objective.
+Let’s say you were doing alternate day fasting where you may have fasted for 4 or 5 days a week and you have now hit your target weight loss objective.
 How about you reduce that to fasting 2 days a week for maintenance.